micbay/RaceTimerAndController/README.md

 // Examples of setting MAX7219 startlight LEDs
 // NOTE that these would normally be called inside isolated code
 //     blocks that avoid overwriting each other as they are presented here

+  // Because laneCount = LED_BAR_COUNT - 1,
+  // then laneCount = the device index of the MAX7219 start light

   // To clear the MAX7219 start light lc.clearDisplay(laneCount);